 The U.S. Environmental Protection Agency (EPA) promulgated a final rule on October 22, 2015, to modernize Clean Water Act reporting for municipalities, industries, and other facilities by converting to an electronic data reporting system.
 This final rule requires regulated entities and state and federal regulators to use information technology to electronically report data required by the National Pollutant Discharge Elimination System (NPDES) permit program instead of filing paper reports.
-To comply with the federal rule, the Department is requiring all permittees to begin submitting discharge monitoring data and reports online.
-In an effort to aid facilities in the reporting of applicable information electronically, the Department has created several new forms including operational control monitoring forms and an I&I location and reduction form.
-These forms are optional and can be provided upon request to the Department.
+To comply with the federal rule, the department is requiring all permittees to begin submitting discharge monitoring data and reports online.
+In an effort to aid facilities in the reporting of applicable information electronically, the department has created several new forms including operational control monitoring forms and an I&I location and reduction form.
+These forms are optional and can be provided upon request to the department.

-Per 40 CFR 127.15 and 127.24, permitted facilities may request a temporary waiver for up to 5 years or a permanent waiver from electronic reporting from the Department.
+Per 40 CFR 127.15 and 127.24, permitted facilities may request a temporary waiver for up to five years or a permanent waiver from electronic reporting from the department.
 To obtain an electronic reporting waiver, a permittee must first submit an eDMR Waiver Request Form: https://dnr.mo.gov/document-search/electronic-discharge-monitoring-report-waiver-request-form-mo-780-2692.
 Each facility must make a request.
 If a single entity owns or operates more than one facility, then the entity must submit a separate request for each facility based on its specific circumstances.
 An approved waiver is non-transferable.

-The Department must review and notify the facility within 120 calendar days of receipt if the waiver request has been approved or rejected [40 CFR 124.27(a)].
-During the Department review period as well as after a waiver is granted, the facility must continue submitting a hard-copy of any reports required by their permit.
-The Department will enter data submitted in hard-copy from those facilities allowed to do so and electronically submit the data to the EPA on behalf of the facility.
+The department must review and notify the facility within 120 calendar days of receipt if the waiver request has been approved or rejected [40 CFR 124.27(a)].
+During the department review period as well as after a waiver is granted, the facility must continue submitting a hard-copy of any reports required by their permit.
+The department will enter data submitted in hard-copy from those facilities allowed to do so and electronically submit the data to the EPA on behalf of the facility.

-✓ The permittee/facility is not currently using the eDMR data reporting system.
-The permittee is required to register with the Department's eDMR system through MoGEM before the first report is due.
+✓ The permittee/facility is currently using the eDMR data reporting system.